Blog Posts

 Can I import data between Obsidian and Notion?

 Yes, though the process isn't seamless.
-Obsidian can import Markdown exports from Notion, but you'll lose database structures.
-Notion can import Markdown files from Obsidian, but you'll lose the graph connections.
+Obsidian can import Markdown exports from Notion, but you'll lose database structures, relations, and rollups.
+Notion can import Markdown files from Obsidian, but you'll lose graph connections and backlinks.

 Which is better for beginners?

-Notion generally offers a more intuitive experience for beginners with its visual interface and templates.
-Obsidian requires learning Markdown and has a steeper initial learning curve.
+Notion is generally easier for beginners thanks to its visual editor and extensive template gallery.
+Obsidian requires learning Markdown syntax and has a steeper initial learning curve, but offers more power once mastered.

 Can I use both tools together?

 Absolutely.
-Many power users maintain an Obsidian vault for personal knowledge management while using Notion for team projects and collaboration.
+Many power users maintain an Obsidian vault for personal knowledge management and deep thinking, while using Notion for team collaboration and project tracking.
+Tools like Pixno (opens in a new tab) can help bridge the gap by converting images, slides, and handwritten notes into structured text that works in both apps.

 Do both tools work offline?

-Obsidian works completely offline by design.
-Notion has limited offline capabilities, allowing you to view and edit recently accessed pages, but requires internet for most functionality.
+Obsidian works completely offline by design since all files are stored locally.
+Notion has limited offline capabilities — you can view and edit recently accessed pages, but most features require an internet connection.